Learn more about our Advertising Disclosure

 • State regulator: To confirm a moving company’s license in Iowa, visit the state’s public utilities commission.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 Where to live in Des Moines